 Adopt a bronze

 The trust has established a Quality Academy (QA) supported by a team of quality improvement facilitators and the governance, audit and risk team.
 A programme manager coordinates the QA with the support of a data analyst.
 The aim of the QA is to expand the scope of quality improvement into every aspect of care across trust and to encourage the spread of innovation and learning.
-Academy members [do you mean the quality improvement facilitators?] have the knowledge and skills to support creative thinking and to empower staff to deliver improvements themselves.
-The QA is also responsible for analysing and presenting measurement information [what do you mean by measurement information?] to support improvement and reports progress to clinical teams.
-The clinical team [what clinical team?
-Ward clinical teams?] is responsible for collecting the measurement data and monitoring sustainability.
+Quality Academy members (includes the Compliance Manger, a member of the Organisational Development Team and invited clinical teams) [do you mean the quality improvement facilitators?] have the knowledge and skills to support creative thinking and to empower staff to deliver improvements themselves.
+The QA is also responsible for analysing and presenting measurement information , in the form of clinical indicators such as pressure ulcers, falls, all clinical assessments, complaints, medication errors [what do you mean by measurement information?] to support improvement and reports progress to clinical teams.
+The clinical ward team, is responsible for collecting the measurement data and monitoring sustainability.

 The QA has implemented an ‘adopt a bronze’ initiative in which a quality improvement facilitator supports the bronze wards/departments.
 The adoption relationship: